desiFish/RPiFan/README.md

 - **Modification Details**:
   - Custom ventilation hole cut in the official case lid
+  - Additional small ventilation holes in rows under the fan area for enhanced airflow
+  - Holes pattern helps hot air exit more efficiently (see gallery for pattern details)
   - Fan mounted directly above the CPU using hot glue
   - Clean, professional finish maintaining the original case aesthetics

-> 📸 *Reference images showing the modification process, heatsink placement, and final setup can be found in the gallery below*
+> 📸 *Reference images showing the modification process, ventilation hole pattern, heatsink placement, and final setup can be found in the gallery below*

 ### Gallery
 <table>